wadpac/oss-dev-webinar-series-pb-field/README.md

 # Webinar Series for Open Source Software & Algorithm developer's in the physical behaviour research field

-This repo will contain agenda and notes from our meetings.
+Agendas and materials related to the webinar sessions.
 If you are an OSS developer in this field and want to join then contact us, e.g. personally or by creating an issue.

 ## Next webinar: